-As a member of the LGBT community, I have had a great experience here in Guadalajara, though you should be a little bit more careful than in the USA with PDA.
+As a member of the LGBTQ community, I have had a great experience here in Guadalajara, though you should be a little bit more careful than in the USA with PDA.
 The country is very Catholic and a bit behind the times.

 I did get a chance to go to the beach and to Mexico City, by taking buses.
 These are safe and very comfortable.
 I recommend Primera Plus.

 - Food: 1500 pesos (~$80 USD)